Dual certificates of primal cone membership

 \section{Discussion}

 We presented a theoretical framework of cone membership certificates that allows us to interpret vectors in the dual cone as certificates of membership in the primal cone.
 The new certification scheme builds on the classic self-concordance theory of Nesterov and Nemirovski \cite{NesterovNemirovskii1994}, but it goes beyond the well-known result that the gradient map associated with an SCB defines a bijection between the interior of a cone and the interior of its dual.
 The key difference is that $\HC(\vb)$ and $\BC(\vb)$ are full-dimensional cones, which means that we can use numerical methods to identify any of the certificates, and still establish rigorous certification of membership.
 Similarly, in the case of a low-dimensional projection $\K_A$ of the high-dimensional cone $\K$, an exact preimage $\vx\in\K$ of a vector $\vb\in\K_A$ can be computed from any (numerically computed) dual certificate.
-The same infrastructure also allowed us to compute exact primal feasible solutions of general convex conic optimization problems from suitable dual feasible solutions, with duality gaps that approach zero as the dual feasible solution approaches optimality.
+The same infrastructure also allowed us to compute exact primal feasible solutions of general convex conic optimization problems from suitable dual feasible solutions, with duality gaps that approach zero as the dual feasible solutions approach optimality.

-We have also established that for many cones, some already existing optimization methods (specifically, feasible dual and primal-dual IPAs operating in appropriate neighborhoods of the central path), can be used to compute dual certificates.
+We also established that for many cones, some already existing optimization methods can be used to compute dual certificates.
+Specifically, feasible dual and primal-dual IPAs operating in appropriate neighborhoods of the central path, such as $\mathcal{N}(\eta,\tau)$ defined in \eqref{eq:nbd}, automatically work.